 The new Calgary stores deepen MEC’s recent investments in Alberta.
 MEC’s new South Edmonton Common location will open this fall, and the capital’s downtown store will be relocated to the Edmonton Brewery District next spring.
 Additionally, new stores will open later this year in Laval, QC and North York, ON.

 The store developments are part of an unprecedented period of growth for MEC.
-The Co-op’s sales topped $350 million for the first time in 2015, while membership grew by more than 225,000.
-Today, one in six Albertans are members of Canada’s largest retail co-operative.
+Sales topped $350 million for the first time in 2015, while membership grew by more than 225,000.
+Today, one in six Albertans are members of Canada’s favourite outdoor retailer.

 Seton, by Brookfield Residential, is one of the most comprehensive mixed-used developments in North America.
 Medicine Hill is a new neighbourhood on Calgary’s west side created by Trinity Development Corporation.